DanysP/qmk_firmware/keyboards/109_keyboard_tkl/readme.md

 ## Bootloader

-Enter the bootloader by toggling the sliding switch on the back of the PCB and briefly press the reset button
+Enter the bootloader by toggling the sliding switch on the back of the PCB and press the reset button